naquin/native/README.md

 // string::literal performs no allocations!!!
 s = istring::literal("this is a string literal");

-// substr also performs no allocations, instead returns a string_splice string_splice splice = s.substr(5, 4);
+// substr also performs no allocations, instead returns a string_slice string_slice slice = s.substr(5, 4);

 auto lambda = [s]()
 {